BobCochran/sgntyp_db/README.md

 The project also contains optional scripts written in node.js which can populate the database tables.

-# NoSQL Database Support
+# MongoDB Database Support

 After experimentation, MongoDB is being used to provide all database support for this project.
 A database named "sgtypdb2" exists and associated collections are being progressively created and tested as time goes on.
 MongoDB version 2.4.9 and Node.js version 0.10.26 is being used.
-A nonrelational database approach seems to speed development time for the database.
+A nonrelational database choice greatly speeds development time for the database.
 Scripts which successfully populate a collection are added to the db/scripts/node/mongodb_related directory.
 A given collection may be updated by more than one script.
 This is especially true of the 'fnck' collection.